MenuMenu

 Delivery & Returns

-SOTO GARDENS EDITS AND COLLECTIONS: Soto deliver nationwide for all individual plants, pots and accessories via our courier partner, DPD within 3-7 working days.
-Outdoor plants will be delivered from the 18th March, a member of the Soto team will be in touch closer to the time.
-From the 18th March, Soto border collections are hand delivered within 3-7 working days to Greater London and the Home Counties.
-Please get in touch if you live outside these areas.
-Delivery is free for all orders over £50.
-For orders under £50, we charge £6.
-If you would like your order delivered after this period, please let us know when you’d like to take receipt in the delivery notes.
-Soto Guests, including BIG GREEN EGG and FLOWERBX are delivered in accordance with their T&C’s.
+SOTO GARDENS EDITS AND COLLECTIONS: Soto deliver nationwide for all plants, standard size pots and accessories via our courier partner, DPD within 3-10 working days.
+You will receive an email asking you to schedule your delivery day.
+XL pots are delivered in 10-15 working days.
+Delivery is free for all orders over £75.
+For orders under £75, we charge £6.
+Soto Guests, including BIG GREEN EGG, GARDEN TRADING and FLOWERBX are delivered in accordance with their T&C’s.
 Please see our delivery and returns page for more information.
 Please contact Soto if you’ve any questions.

 More about this pouch